-The second cable is a digital-control cable that connects the Expansion Interface connector on the rear panel of the Reference 3000 to the Reference 3000 Expansion Interface connector on the rear panel of the Reference 30k Booster.
-This is a 25-pin cable with a Dconnector on each end.
-The connection must be made with a Gamry Cable, part number 985120.
+The second cable is a digital control cable that connects the Expansion Interface connector on the rear panel of the Reference 3000 to the Ref3000 Expansion Interface connector on the rear panel of the Reference 30k Booster.
+This is a 25-pin cable with a D-connector on each end.
+The connection must be made with a Gamry Cable, P/N 985-120.

-Caution: Do not use any cable other than Gamry P/N 985-120 to make this connection.
-This cable uses special grounding to prevent ground loops within the system.
-Third-party 25-pin male-to-female cables may physically connect the instruments, but will not offer full performance, and could cause damage to the instruments.
+Caution: Do not use any cable other than Gamry P/N 985-00120 to make this connection.
+This cable has special grounding and shielding required for operation of the system.
+Third-party 25-pin male-to-female cables may physically connect the instruments, but will not offer full performance, and could cause damage.